SmashedFrenzy16/Apple-Shortcuts-Internet-Search/README.md

 # Apple Shortcuts Internet Search
-This is a nifty Apple Shortcut for your Apple devices to quickly search different quesries on internet platforms such as Google and eBay!
+This is a nifty Apple Shortcut for your Apple devices to quickly search different queries on internet platforms such as Google and eBay!

 # How To Use